navipartner/docs/content/en/docs/retail/pos_academy/vouchers/issuing_vouchers/index.md

 ---
 title: "Issuing different types of vouchers"
-description: "Refer to this article to "
+description: "Refer to this article to learn how vouchers are issued as a part of the POS Academy training."
 lead: ""
 date: 2023-08-17T08:36:58+02:00
 lastmod: 2023-08-17T08:36:58+02:00